 Get your used vehicle appraised during a private sale if you don’t agree with the Canadian Red Book average wholesale value.

-Register for the Nova Scotia Indian Fuel Tax Exemption Program to buy fuel tax-free at registered service stations on reserves.
+Register for the Nova Scotia Indian Fuel Tax Exemption Program to buy fuel exempt from provincial fuel tax at registered service stations on reserves.

 Information for individuals who have status under the Indian Act and want to increase the base fuel tax exemption under the Nova Scotia Indian Fuel Tax Exemption (NSIFTE) Program.